 - Islamic financing have difficulty in restructuring or refinancing in the case of default

 - Your costs for early settlements, late payments or defaults are more transparent in the contract as compared to Islamic financing.

 Anyone (not just Muslims) can take up Islamic financing.
-But if your occupation is not deemed “halal”, there could be difficulty in obtaining the loan
+But if your occupation is not deemed “halal”, there could be difficulty in obtaining the loan.

 With increasing maturity of Islamic finance, the differences between Islamic and Conventional loan products have narrowed considerably.
 In another article, we explain about Islamic Home Loans in detail.

-If you are unsure whether go with Conventional or Islamic financing, make use of Loanstreet’s Home Loan Comparison by selecting both Islamic and Conventional options.
+If you are unsure whether to go with Conventional or Islamic financing, make use of Loanstreet’s Home Loan Comparison by selecting both Islamic and Conventional options.
 This way, you can compare the best packages both options have to offer.